ONLINE DOCTORATE OF PSYCHOLOGY PROGRAMS IN GEORGIA

 Find Programs for Doctorate in Psychology Degree Programs in Georgia

 As an aspiring psychologist in Georgia, you may benefit from the numerous opportunities found at Georgia colleges and universities.
 If you have a Bachelor’s degree, you may be qualified for doctorate in psychology programs in GA.
 With a doctoral degree, you can become licensed in your state and begin working as a psychologist.
 This applies to careers in clinical work, teaching, research, and legislation.

 Both PsyD and PhD programs are quite demanding in this field, and the work you do at this level may change the course of your career.
 For that reason, it’s extremely important to select a school that can help you succeed.
 Beyond the school itself, the advisor you work with is a major factor in your educational experience.

-It's recommended that you consider a number of options before selecting a school.
-Learn more below, and then use our list of PsyD programs in GA below to get in touch with programs that interest you.
+It’s recommended that you consider a number of options before selecting a school.
+Learn more below, and then use our list of PsyD and PhD programs in GA below to get in touch with programs that interest you.

 Getting Your Doctorate Degree in Psychology in Georgia

 As you start to plan for your doctoral degree, make sure you’re able to dedicate seven to eight years to this process.
 You may save a bit of time if you already have a Master’s degree, but the amount of clinical work required for a PhD or PsyD means that being a doctoral student is a full-time job for at least five years.
 Generally, you begin by receiving clinical training in individual and group therapy, as well as psychological assessment.

 Upon reaching this point in your education, you may be assigned to different clinical modalities.
 For example, you may complete supervised clinical work with patients who have mental health issues, families who are struggling with marriage and parenting, and adolescents whose needs are being met in the school system.
 After finishing this part of your clinical experience, you may be assigned to a one-year internship at a nearby facility.